Denys Prokopenko: Return to Azov

 On 4 August 2023, Prokopenko took part in tactical exercises of the personnel.
 On 23 August 2023, Azov's press service published a photo of "Redis" at the command post on the front line holding a flag on the occasion of a national holiday.
 Since August 2023, the Azov brigade under the command of Prokopenko has been performing combat missions in the Lyman direction in the area of the Serebryansky forest.
 In the first weeks, the unit managed to advance Ukrainian positions with minimal losses.

+In April 2025 Prokopenko was promoted to colonel and given command of the 1st Corps of the Ukrainian National Guard "Azov", a corps which includes the Azov Brigade along with four other National Guard brigades (1st Presidential Operational Brigade, 14th Chervona Kalyna Brigade, 15th Operational Brigade and the 20th Operational Brigade "Lyubart").
+This move is part of a broader military reform within Ukraine, aiming to enhance the structure and operational effectiveness of its armed forces.

+On 25 February 2026 he was promoted to Brigadier general.

+On 26 August President Zelenskyy stated that two restructured military groupings led by Prokopenko and Andriy Biletsky would strengthen Ukrainian positions in Donetsk Oblast.

 Controversy

-On July 30, 2024, the Czech MEP Kateřina Konečná described Prokopenko as "a neo-Nazi and football hooligan of Dynamo Kyiv" when she complained to Jan Lipavský, the Czech Foreign Affairs Minister, about a visit to Prague by the 3rd Assault Brigade and former Azov soldiers.
+On July 30, 2024, the Communist Party of Bohemia and Moravia MEP Kateřina Konečná described Prokopenko as "a neo-Nazi and football hooligan of Dynamo Kyiv" when she complained to Jan Lipavský, the Czech Foreign Affairs Minister, about a visit to Prague by the 3rd Assault Brigade and former Azov soldiers.

-Journalist Lev Golinkin, writing for The Nation, said that Prokopenko "came out of the White Boys Club", a right-wing group of Dynamo Kyiv fans whose Facebook posts Golinkin said included praise for Holocaust perpetrators and Waffen-SS insignia.
-Golinkin also wrote that during Prokopenko's time in Azov, his platoon was nicknamed "Borodach Division", and the platoon's insignia was the SS Totenkopf, a popular neo-Nazi symbol.
+Journalist and critic of the Azov Battalion Lev Golinkin wrote for The Nation, arguing that Prokopenko "came out of the White Boys Club", a right-wing group of Dynamo Kyiv fans whose Facebook posts Golinkin said included praise for Holocaust perpetrators and Waffen-SS insignia.
+Golinkin also claimed that during Prokopenko's time in Azov, his platoon was nicknamed "Borodach Division", and the platoon's insignia was the SS Totenkopf, a popular neo-Nazi symbol.
+Anatoly Grablevsky of The Spectator has written that "in spite of appearing to like the aesthetics, Prokopenko has denied that he or the men serving under him have far-right sympathies."
+British pollster and former Conservative politician Michael Ashcroft has defended Prokopenko against charges of far-right sympathies, describing the allegations as Russian propaganda and describing Prokopenko as "one of the most legendary figures of the 21st century."